Drive sales on autopilot with ecommerce-focused features

 - Personalize your emails with the subscriber’s name, recommendations, and other relevant details

-- Optimize for mobile devices, as over 55% of emails are opened on smartphones
+- Optimize for mobile devices, as 50%-60% of emails are opened on smartphones

 6. Monitor and tweak your campaigns

-Make sure to regularly review your email performance metrics and make any necessary adjustments to your automations in order to optimize them.
+Make sure to regularly review your email performance metrics and make any necessary adjustments to your automation to optimize them.

 7. Avoid over-automation